 Research Study Title: Developing and Evaluating the Effectiveness of the Acceptance and Commitment Therapy Based Intervention on Work-Parenting Pressure

-You are hereby invited to participate in this research study for the Doctor of Philosophy Degree in Psychology, which is aimed at exploring how the Acceptance and Commitment Therapy (ACT) through psychological flexibility skills could empower working parents of adolescents to adopt psychological flexibility skills and hereby mitigate the adverse impact of work-parenting pressure.
+You are hereby invited to participate in this study for the Doctor of Philosophy Degree in Psychology, which is exploring how psychological flexibility skills could empower working parents of adolescents to mitigate work-parenting pressures and achieve positive adolescent outcomes.

-Adolescence is a critical child development phase and is at times accompanied by an increase in conflict, high risk behaviours and a shift in parent-child relationships.
+Adolescence is a critical developmental phase and is at times accompanied by an increase in conflict, high risk child behaviours and a shift in parent-child relationships.
 Parents may unexpectedly experience worrying thoughts and emotional struggles about their children and their parenting, which might get in the way of optimal childcare and support.
-It is important to emphasise that this study through the ACT seeks to offer ways to assist working parents to cope with difficult thoughts and emotions and in turn achieve positive parenting outcomes.
+This study seeks to equip working parents with practical tools to respond to difficult emotional experiences with greater flexibility.

 Acceptance and Commitment Therapy: